sarahwie/sarahwie.github.io/index.md

 layout: default
 ---

 Welcome to my personal site!
-I am a third-year PhD student in the School of Interactive Computing at Georgia Tech, studying computer science.
+I am a third-year computer science PhD student at Georgia Tech, advised by Prof. [Mark Reidl](http://eilab.gatech.edu/mark-riedl).
 My research interest is in natural language processing and machine learning, with a focus on interpretability, fairness and robustness.

 ### Updates
 - **Summer 2020:** [Paper](https://www.aclweb.org/anthology/2020.acl-main.409.pdf) at ACL 2020 with collaborators at Northeastern University.